color-theory/img2ascii/README.md

 ```
 Outputs: `output/output.txt`

-This is currently configured for twitch chat output, but you can change the canvas size if you wnat better resolution.
+This is currently configured for twitch chat output, but you can change the canvas size if you need more resolution.
+Just update `canvasWidth` and `canvasHeight` as necessary.